47degrees/freestyle-intro/deck/README.md

 ---

-## Getting into FP is hard because...
+## Getting into typed FP is hard because...

-- No CT knowledge or math foundations <!-- .element: class="fragment" -->
+- No previous CT knowledge or math foundations <!-- .element: class="fragment" -->
 - Leaving styles one is used to (ex.
 OOP) <!-- .element: class="fragment" -->
 - Lack of docs on how to properly use Monad Transformers and other techniques required to do concise FP. <!-- .element: class="fragment" -->
 - Rapid changing ecosystem <!-- .element: class="fragment" -->